 The role that the arts can play in community development has been central to Guy’s work, which has seen him initiate participatory arts programmes in towns across Pembrokeshire, including: Rite of passage in Neyland – 2008 and 2010; Summer and Winter festivals in Pembroke Dock 2007-12; processions for Pembroke Festival in 2010 and 2012 and takingpartwest in Haverfordwest 2011-14.
-As part of this work he has also taken a creative lead in designing and delivering large-scale community lantern processions.

 Other projects include: The Wren’s Feast an experimental food and performance piece for The Centre for Performance Research in Aberystwyth; Mythical, Wild and Human for the Cultural Olympiad; Moving stories – a four year arts and digital media programme and The Big Picture Llanelly House – an 18 month project exploring identity and portraiture.

 He studied English and Drama at the University of Hull, gaining a BA Joint Honours degree in 1982.
 Most recently he has been involved in establishing Harbwr, a rural cohousing project near Cilgerran in North Pembrokeshire.